1 Professional networking / training days

 2 Service development / best practice

-To help ensure they deliver excellent type 1 diabetes services across the capital, the London Diabetes Clinical Network has just published (September 2016) a comprehensive commissioning pack, containing recommendations to assist in the commissioning and delivery of excellent services, self-assessments to establish current gaps in commissioning and delivery, and performance targets expected which will ensure they deliver improved patient reported outcomes.
+How to commission type 1 diabetes services: To help ensure they deliver excellent type 1 diabetes services across the capital, the London Diabetes Clinical Network has published (September 2016) a comprehensive commissioning pack, containing recommendations to assist in the commissioning and delivery of excellent services, self-assessments to establish current gaps in commissioning and delivery, and performance targets expected which will ensure they deliver improved patient reported outcomes.

 There are three parts to the pack: